Why You Should Wear Your Seatbelt

 We’ve come a long way with vehicle safety.
 Up until the early 1950s, many cars didn’t come with a seatbelt at all.
-Even though Texas laws require car drivers to wear their seatbelts at all times, many people ignore this safety precaution, and that could mean a severe injury or even worse, death as a result of a car crash.
-Here’s why you should obey seatbelt laws.
+Even though Texas laws require car drivers to wear their seatbelts at all times, many people ignore this safety precaution, and that could mean a severe injury or even death as a result of a car crash.
+Here’s why you should always wear seatbelt.

 The bottom line is seatbelts save lives.
 In the event of a car crash, a seatbelt is designed to keep passengers in a static motion, even when a sudden stop or change in momentum happens.
 A car moves with inertia (when something that is in motion keeps moving unless stopped or changed by an external force).
 With that said, when a car is in motion and crashes with another vehicle or object, people inside the vehicle can still be in motion, thus thrown about or out of the vehicle.